lucasjellema/conclusion-tech-radar/architecture.md

 - **`filters.js`**: Renders the sidebar with company, category, phase, and tag filters.
 - **`modals.js`**: Manages the logic for showing detailed information in popup windows (e.g., technology details, company descriptions).
 - **`localRatingsUI.js`**: Controls the "Manage Ratings" tab, including the form for adding/editing local ratings and the rich-text editor integration.
 - **`events.js`**: Centralizes global event listeners and coordinates updates between the UI and the data layer.
+Also handles the Share Link button functionality, which generates shareable URLs with current filter state and copies them to the clipboard.

 ### 5. Shared Services
 - **`auth.js`**: Interfaces with the Microsoft Authentication Library (MSAL) to provide secure login/logout capabilities.